Skip to main content

 Verify it worked

-Save the agent file, restart veryfront dev, and hit the AG-UI route:
+Save the agent file, restart veryfront dev, and invoke it from server code: